shah-harshil-07/chirp/README.md

 # In twitter, when I click on post detail, beneath the post content, I can see the timing of post creation along with total views.
 Imitate it.
 # Add a back button in post detail page.
 # When logged out user enters post detail page, the reply box must not appear.
-# When I go from post list to the post detail page or vice versa, the scroll must be at the top.
-# In reply box section, user's image must be displayed.